CZ-NIC/pyoidc/doc/howto/rp.rst

 'scope' has to be the same as in the authorization request.

 If you don't specify a specific client authentication method, then *client_secret_basic* is used.

+You have to provide client_id and client_secret as arguments, how they are used depends on the authentication method used.

 The resp you get back is an instance of an AccessTokenResponse or again possibly an ErrorResponse instance.